pierrec/js-xxhash/README.md

 * `XXH.init(<seed>)`
 Initialize the XXH object with the given seed.
 The seed can either be a number or a UINT32 object.
 * `XXH.update(<data>)`
 Add data for hashing.
-The data can either be a string or a NodeJS Buffer object.
+The data can either be a string, an ArrayBuffer or a NodeJS Buffer object.
 * `XXH.digest()` (_UINT32_)
 Finalize the hash calculations and returns an UINT32 object.
 The hash value can be retrived with toString(<radix>).